Hamzanama: Iranian origins

-In his study of the Arabian epic, Malcolm Lyons discusses Sirat Hamzat al-Pahlawan, which is a parallel cycle of the nature of Amir Hamza in Arab with similarities of names and places like Anushirwan that corresponds to Nausheravan, the vizier Buzurjmihr who is synonymous to Buzurjmehr, the Persian capital Midan and also jinn of Jabal Qaf.
+In his study of the Arabian epic, Malcolm Lyons discusses Sirat Hamzat al-Pahlawan, which is a parallel cycle of tales about Amir Hamza in Arabic, with similarities of names and places to the Hamzanama: thus Anushirwan corresponds to Nausheravan, the vizier Buzurjmihr is synonymous to Buzurjmehr, and there are parallels for the Persian capital Midan and also jinn of Jabal Qaf.
 But it is difficult to prove who has borrowed from whom.

+Spread down to the 15th century

 The Hamza story soon grew, ramified, traveled and gradually spread over immense areas of the Muslim world.
-It was translated into Arabic; there is a twelfth-century Georgian version, and a fifteenth-century Turkish version twenty-four volumes long.
-It also exists in sixteenth-century Malay and Javanese versions, and in Balinese and Sudanese ones as well.
-Moreover, even in Iran the story continued to develop over time: by the mid-nineteenth century the Hamza romance had grown to such an extent that it was printed in a version about twelve hundred very large pages in length.
-By this time the dastan was often called Rumuz-e Hamza (The Subtleties of Hamza).
-And by this time, the Hamza romance had made itself conspicuously at home in India as well.
+It was translated into Arabic (Sīrat Amīr Ḥamza); there is a twelfth-century Georgian version, and a fifteenth-century Turkish version twenty-four volumes long.
+Moreover, even in Iran the story continued to develop over time: by the mid-nineteenth century the Hamza romance had grown to such an extent that it was printed in an edition comprising about twelve hundred very large pages.
+By this time the dastan was often called Rumuz-e Hamza (The Subtleties of Hamza), and had also made itself conspicuously at home in India.